boldflight/BibleConverter/test_EPUB/output/ex.md

 [23] They said to me, ‘Make us gods that will go before us, for as for this fellow Moses, the man who brought us up out of the land of Egypt, we do not know what has happened to him.’
 [24] So I said to them, ‘Whoever has gold, break it off.’
 So they gave it to me, and I threw it into the fire, and this calf came out.”
 [25] Moses saw that the people were running wild, for Aaron had let them get completely out of control, causing derision from their enemies.
-[26] So Moses stood at the entrance of the camp and said, “Whoever is for the Lord, come to me.”
-All the Levites gathered around him, [27] and he said to them, “This is what the Lord, the God of Israel, has said ‘Each man fasten his sword on his side, and go back and forth from entrance to entrance throughout the camp, and each one kill his brother, his friend, and his neighbor.’”
+[26] So Moses stood at the entrance of the camp and said, “Whoever is for the **Lord**, come to me.”
+All the Levites gathered around him, [27] and he said to them, “This is what the **Lord**, the God of Israel, has said ‘Each man fasten his sword on his side, and go back and forth from entrance to entrance throughout the camp, and each one kill his brother, his friend, and his neighbor.’”
 [28] The Levites did what Moses ordered, and that day about 3,000 men of the people died.
-[29] Moses said, “You have been consecrated today for the Lord, for each of you was against his son or against his brother, so he has given a blessing to you today.”
+[29] Moses said, “You have been consecrated today for the **Lord**, for each of you was against his son or against his brother, so he has given a blessing to you today.”
-[30] The next day Moses said to the people, “You have committed a very serious sin, but now I will go up to the Lord—perhaps I can make atonement on behalf of your sin.”
+[30] The next day Moses said to the people, “You have committed a very serious sin, but now I will go up to the **Lord**—perhaps I can make atonement on behalf of your sin.”
-[31] So Moses returned to the Lord and said, “Alas, this people has committed a very serious sin, and they have made for themselves gods of gold.
+[31] So Moses returned to the **Lord** and said, “Alas, this people has committed a very serious sin, and they have made for themselves gods of gold.
 [32] But now, if you will forgive their sin…, but if not, wipe me out from your book that you have written.”
-[33] The Lord said to Moses, “Whoever has sinned against me—that person I will wipe out of my book.
+[33] The **Lord** said to Moses, “Whoever has sinned against me—that person I will wipe out of my book.
 [34] So now go, lead the people to the place I have spoken to you about.
 See, my angel will go before you.
 But on the day that I punish, I will indeed punish them for their sin.”
-[35] And the Lord sent a plague on the people because they had made the calf —the one Aaron made.
+[35] And the **Lord** sent a plague on the people because they had made the calf —the one Aaron made.

 ## Chapter 33

-[1] The Lord said to Moses, “Go up from here, you and the people whom you brought up out of the land of Egypt, to the land I promised on oath to Abraham, to Isaac, and to Jacob, saying, ‘I will give it to your descendants.’
+[1] The **Lord** said to Moses, “Go up from here, you and the people whom you brought up out of the land of Egypt, to the land I promised on oath to Abraham, to Isaac, and to Jacob, saying, ‘I will give it to your descendants.’
 [2] I will send an angel before you, and I will drive out the Canaanite, the Amorite, the Hittite, the Perizzite, the Hivite, and the Jebusite.
 [3] Go up to a land flowing with milk and honey.
 But I will not go up among you, for you are a stiff-necked people, and I might destroy you on the way.”
 [4] When the people heard this troubling word they mourned; no one put on his ornaments.
-[5] For the Lord had said to Moses, “Tell the Israelites, ‘You are a stiff-necked people.
+[5] For the **Lord** had said to Moses, “Tell the Israelites, ‘You are a stiff-necked people.
 If I went up among you for a moment, I might destroy you.
 Now take off your ornaments that I may know what I should do to you.’”
 [6] So the Israelites stripped off their ornaments by Mount Horeb.

 ### The Presence of the Lord

 [7] Moses took the tent and pitched it outside the camp, at a good distance from the camp, and he called it the tent of meeting.
-Anyone seeking the Lord would go out to the tent of meeting that was outside the camp.
+Anyone seeking the **Lord** would go out to the tent of meeting that was outside the camp.
 [8] And when Moses went out to the tent, all the people would get up and stand at the entrance to their tents and watch Moses until he entered the tent.
-[9] And whenever Moses entered the tent, the pillar of cloud would descend and stand at the entrance of the tent, and the Lord would speak with Moses.
+[9] And whenever Moses entered the tent, the pillar of cloud would descend and stand at the entrance of the tent, and the **Lord** would speak with Moses.
 [10] When all the people would see the pillar of cloud standing at the entrance of the tent, all the people, each one at the entrance of his own tent, would rise and worship.
-[11] The Lord would speak to Moses face to face, the way a person speaks to a friend.
+[11] The **Lord** would speak to Moses face to face, the way a person speaks to a friend.
 Then Moses would return to the camp, but his servant, Joshua son of Nun, a young man, did not leave the tent.
-[12] Moses said to the Lord, “See, you have been saying to me, ‘Bring this people up,’ but you have not let me know whom you will send with me.
+[12] Moses said to the **Lord**, “See, you have been saying to me, ‘Bring this people up,’ but you have not let me know whom you will send with me.
 But you said, ‘I know you by name, and also you have found favor in my sight.’
 [13] Now if I have found favor in your sight, show me your way, that I may know you, that I may continue to find favor in your sight.
 And see that this nation is your people.”
-[14] And the Lord said, “My presence will go with you, and I will give you rest.”
+[14] And the **Lord** said, “My presence will go with you, and I will give you rest.”
 [15] And Moses said to him, “If your presence does not go with us, do not take us up from here.
 [16] For how will it be known then that I have found favor in your sight, I and your people?
 Is it not by your going with us, so that we will be distinguished, I and your people, from all the people who are on the face of the earth?”
-[17] The Lord said to Moses, “I will do this thing also that you have requested, for you have found favor in my sight, and I know you by name.”
+[17] The **Lord** said to Moses, “I will do this thing also that you have requested, for you have found favor in my sight, and I know you by name.”
 [18] And Moses said, “Show me your glory.”
-[19] And the Lord said, “I will make all my goodness pass before your face, and I will proclaim the Lord by name before you; I will be gracious to whom I will be gracious; I will show mercy to whom I will show mercy.”
+[19] And the **Lord** said, “I will make all my goodness pass before your face, and I will proclaim the **Lord** by name before you; I will be gracious to whom I will be gracious; I will show mercy to whom I will show mercy.”
 [20] But he added, “You cannot see my face, for no one can see me and live.”
-[21] The Lord said, “Here is a place by me; you will station yourself on a rock.
+[21] The **Lord** said, “Here is a place by me; you will station yourself on a rock.
 [22] When my glory passes by, I will put you in a cleft in the rock and will cover you with my hand while I pass by.
 [23] Then I will take away my hand, and you will see my back, but my face must not be seen.”